Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Lakers

-Nikola Jokic and his Denver Nuggets teammates face the Los Angeles Lakers in the 2023 NBA Playoffs, at 8:30 PM ET on Saturday.
+Nikola Jokic and the rest of the Denver Nuggets take the court versus the Los Angeles Lakers in the NBA Playoffs on Monday, at 8:30 PM ET.

-Let's dive into the prop bets available for Jokic, using stats and trends to make good predictions.
+With prop bets available for Jokic, let's examine some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Lakers